23f3002430/project_1/q11/README.md

 Select all the text in the script, copy it, paste it into the Console, and press **Enter**.

 ### 5. Copy your JWT
 Wait about 2-3 mins.
+Let phase-8 to be cleared.
 When done you will see:

 ```
 🏆 ESCAPED!